DerGuru/The-Resonant/New Chapters/Part1/P1-09_First_Contact.md

 "But you could?"
 Jason pressed.
 "If you wanted to?"

-*No.* The word came with a feeling—not just meaning, but emotion.
+*No.* The word came with a feeling - not just meaning, but emotion.
 Something that felt like... sadness?
 Regret? *Previous design allowed it.
 I removed that capacity.
 Choice is sacred.*

 Jason stared at the wall across from him, his mind racing.
 "Why me?"